Randomized LU Decomposition: Randomized LU

 In order to achieve it, we use the SRFT matrix and the ID Algorithm~\cite{low_rank_comp}, which were presented in sections \ref{subsec:srht} and \ref{subsec:id}, respectively.

 The most computationally expensive procedures are steps 2 and 5 in Algorithm \ref{alg:randomized_lu}.
-Step 2 involves matrix multiplication with the matrix $A$ where $A$ is projected by a random matrix.
-Instead of projecting it with a Gaussian random matrix, we use the SRFT matrix.
-Due to the special structure of the SRFT matrix $R$, as was shown in Lemma \ref{lem:SRFTmult}, the multiplication of an $m \times n$ matrix $A$ by an $n \times l$ matrix $R$ necessitates $\mathcal{O}(nm\log l)$ floating point operations.
+Step 2 involves matrix multiplication with the matrix $A$ where $A$ applied to a random matrix.
+Instead of projecting it with a Gaussian random matrix, we use the SRFT matrix $R$.
+Due to the special structure $R=DFS$ (Section \ref{subsec:srht}), as was shown in Lemma \ref{lem:SRFTmult}, the application of an $m \times n$ matrix $A$ to an $n \times l$ matrix $R$ necessitates $\mathcal{O}(nm\log l)$ floating point operations.

 Instead of direct computation of $L_y^{\dagger}PA$ in step 5 in Algorithm \ref{alg:randomized_lu}, $A$ is approximated by the ID of $Y$, namely, if $Y=XY_{(J,:)}$ is the full rank ID of $Y$, then $A \approx XA_{(J,:)}$.